Bambu Lab

-Bambu Lab (拓竹 (拓竹, Tuò zhú)) is a consumer tech company that designs and manufactures desktop 3D printers.
-The company is based in Shenzhen, China, with locations in Shanghai and Austin, Texas.
-It was founded in 2020 by a team of engineers from DJI.
+Bambu Lab (拓竹 (拓竹, Tuò zhú)) is a consumer tech company that designs and manufactures desktop fused filament fabrication 3D printers.
+The company is based in Shenzhen, China, with additional locations in Shanghai and Austin, Texas.
+It was founded by a team of engineers from DJI.

-Founding
+History

-Bambu Lab was founded by four engineers led by Miss Tay Yap.
+Bambu Lab was founded by four engineers led by Ye Tao.
 Tao was born and raised in China.
 Before he founded Bambu Lab, he worked at DJI as the head of DJI consumer drone department.

-In 2023, it was revealed that Bambu Lab is partially funded by IDG Capital, a global investment firm.
-In 2024, IDG Capital was temporarily listed by the U.S. government before being removed later that year.
+In 2023, it was revealed that Bambu Lab was partially funded by IDG Capital, a global investment firm.
+In September 2025, they opened their first flagship store in MixC Shenzhen Bay.